March 9, 2011

 Well Stories, excerpt from single channel video, run on 32” flat screen (19:26)

 Well Stories is a project about our relationship with the water we drink.
-For over a year now, I have been photographing and videotaping old artesian wells and the people who visit them.
+Since 2011, I have been photographing and videotaping roadside springs and the people who visit them.

 The inspiration for this project came while I was working on a series of photographs about rural culture in the Midwest.
 As I traveled to small towns to photograph, I would occasionally hear remarkable stories about public wells from those who lived near them.
 Local residents would enthusiastically describe the good-tasting water they could get from a flowing pipe in the center of town or on an obscure county road.
 I would drive to the wells and see people (at times in queues) pull up in cars, fill containers with water, and drive off.